|

 Rathnaprasada guard stone

-Anuradhapura is considered the most exquisite guard stone.
-This guard
+considered the most exquisite guard stone.
+This guard stone is carved

 Dvithva Liya vela